1858 Atlantic hurricane season: Hurricane One

 On June 12, the brig L. H. Sampson encountered a hurricane in the northwestern Caribbean Sea.
 The vessel suffered some damage.
-The storm was a Category 1 hurricane on the modern day Saffir–Simpson hurricane wind scale, based on winds of 80 mph (130 km/h) observed by the L. H. Sampson.
+The storm was a Category 1 hurricane on the modern day Saffir–Simpson hurricane wind scale with winds of 80 mph (130 km/h), based on observations from that ship.

 Hurricane Two

 A Category 1 hurricane was first observed about 585 mi (940 km) west-northwest of Corvo Island in the Azores on August 5, based on reports from two ships, the Shelter and the A.Z.Greenland.
 Another ship that encountered the storm, the Magistrate, was abandoned.
+Climate researcher Michael Chenoweth considers this system to have been extratropical, noting that although data supports the presence of a strong low-pressure area, there is "no convincing evidence of a tropical system".